caseycarroll42/simpleCserver/ReadMe.md

 * the cached html page will now be sent to the browser.
 	* you can tell by going to the bottom of the page and looking for "THIS IS CACHED"

+##Approach and Limitations
+My first 2 approaches were narrow-minded.
+Without knowing the full scope of the problem, I wrote programs that weren't modular, making handling different kinds of requests very difficult.
+It's been a while since I wrote in C, so I was missing and forgetting some key programming paradigms in my first attempts.
+My last attempt resulted in something that's easy to read and generally more stable.
+My second attempt had recursion and dynamically memory allocation that was only suitable for my local machine.

+I decided to create a resources directory to keep the html pages and server code serperate from each other.
+This also made it easier to write the code necessary to open those files.

+All cached web pages follow the naming scheme <domain name>.html.
+This makes it easy for the program to look up that file before requesting the webserver.

+This program was limited to only having a single thread, making it not very usable for real-world situations.
+I would have added threading to my program, but I wasn't confident with it, so I decided to keep it simple.

 ###Screenshots:
 ####Serving index.html from resource directory
 ![alt tag](https://raw.githubusercontent.com/caseycarroll42/simpleCserver/master/serve.index.file.png)